Have you ever considered crossing the Amazon River by boat?

 I made this trip, and I’ll share it with you – revealing useful tips and detailed information on how you can also do it on your own.

-This page tells you about crossing the Amazon River and the Napo River by boat, during a few months.
+This page tells you about crossing the Amazon River and the Napo River by boat, for a few months.

 Napo River Boat Walkthrough, Peru to Ecuador

 Obviously, I didn’t make this trip all at once.
 My Amazon trip lasted about four months, and during this period I explored Brazil, Peru, and Ecuador’s Amazon Rain Forest regions.

 Map of Amazon River crossing